If you want to learn how to get traffic from Twitter, we got you covered.

 Here’s an example from the MTV News Twitter account, which shared the same tweet three times in one day:

 See what happened?
-People kept on liking and retweeting this story every time it was shared – because every time it was shared, different people were seeing it.
+People kept on liking and retweeting this story every time it was shared – because every time it was shared, different people saw it.

 If you want to improve a tweet’s odds of being seen, don’t settle for sharing it once.
 If you do, you’re limiting yourself to a tiny slice of your audience!